blaklabz/roi-training-tw/README.md

-# ROI Training Capstone
+# ROI Training

-Welcome to the **ROI Training Capstone Project**, a hands-on DevOps training environment built to simulate real-world infrastructure and deployment challenges.
+Welcome to the **ROI Training Project**, a hands-on DevOps training environment built to simulate real-world infrastructure and deployment challenges.

 This repository contains all components necessary to build and manage a modern cloud-native microservices stack using: